connorslade/minecraft-mods/README.md

 ### Installation

 1. Download the newest version of the plugin from [Releases](https://github.com/Basicprogrammer10/Spawn-Plugin/releases)
-2. Add it to your plugins for yor Bukkit / Spigot / Papaer etc. server
+2. Add it to your plugins for your Bukkit / Spigot / Paper etc. server
 3. Restart or run `/reload` to load the plugin
-4. Check out Useage <a href="#usage">here</a>
+4. Check out Usage <a href="#usage">here</a>
 <!-- CONTRIBUTING -->
 ## Contributing